chas-academy/k02-php-oop-jquery-Jonon/README.md

     REFERENCES users (id)
     ON UPDATE CASCADE);
 ```
-In aditiion to these will also need to create a file called credentials and put in in the config folder
+In aditiion to this, you will also need to create a file called credentials and put in in the config folder

-You will also need

 ### Built with
 * MVC